-- What is the nature of the activity?

-- Where will the activity be carried out?

-- What are the potential risks?

-- Who may be at risk?

-- Will the group be mixed?

-- What will the age range be?

-- Are there special needs within the group?

-- How do you control the risk?

-- What actions need to be carried out to do this?
+What is the nature of the activity?
+What are the experience and qualification levels Where will the activity be carried out? of the coaches and/or volunteers?
+What are the potential risks? • Is a First aider present?
+A qualified First Aide Who may be at risk? with a First Aid kit must be present for a Will the group be mixed? activities What will the age range be?
+How will children be supervised?
+Children Are there special needs within the group? should be properly supervised at all times How do you control the risk? always with a satisfactory ratio of coaches and • What actions need to be carried out to do this? volunteers to children